Freelance writer from the northeast coast of England with a fondness for vegan food and punk rock.

 What Is Nutritional Yeast?

 Nutritional yeast, which sometimes goes by the name of nooch, is a deactivated yeast that is used as a food ingredient.
-It is a source of iron, and is rich in thiamine (B1) and riboflavin (B2), and some brands are fortified with B12.
-It is sold in the form of granules, powder or flakes, which when added to dishes impart a savoury umami flavour, variously described as cheesy or nutty.
+It is a source of iron and is rich in thiamine (B1) and riboflavin (B2), and some brands are fortified with B12.
+It is sold in the form of granules, powder or flakes, which, when added to dishes, impart a savoury umami flavour, variously described as cheesy or nutty.
 The combination of B vitamins and a savoury taste make nutritional yeast popular with vegans, who use it to add flavour to soups, stews, sauces and, although I’ve yet to try it, popcorn.

 Recipe 3: Creamy Vegetable Curry

-For me, three elements to a good vegetable curry are potato, cauliflower and chickpeas.
+For me, three elements of a good vegetable curry are potato, cauliflower and chickpeas.
 There are, of course, many other vegetables that go well in a curry, but for me, those three ingredients make a tasty base.

 - 1 medium onion, chopped